fmehdipur/ai-self-mapping/README.md

-# ai-self-mapping
+# AI-Augmented Self-Mapping (Prototype)

-A Streamlit-based prototype of AI-Augmented Self-Mapping — a reflective tool that uses user input to generate insights about cognitive pace, emotional regulation, confidence, decision-making, and collaboration.
-Includes multi-session tracking, visual capability charts, and personalised feedback for leadership development and self-awareness.
+This Streamlit app simulates a prototype of AI-Augmented Self-Mapping — an interactive tool for cognitive and emotional reflection.
+The app allows users to record weekly self-assessments and receive personalised feedback on their:

+- Work pace
+- Emotional response
+- Decision-making style
+- Confidence level
+- Collaboration style

+Features include:
+- 🧠 Insight generation based on behavioural input
+- 📊 Capability profile charts
+- 📈 Trend tracking across multiple sessions

+Developed for pilot testing and future integration into leadership development programmes, coaching, and education.

+## 🔧 Getting Started

+Install dependencies: